 Lower interest rates could also contribute to lower currency values whose major benefit would be cheaper exports.
 When exports increase at a higher rate to increased imports, balance of trade also improves which helps boost a country’s economic growth.

 Small and Medium Enterprises could also benefit from improved cash flows as they will be making lower interest payments to their lenders.
 It is known that SMEs are central to East Africa’s economies.
-In Kenya, for instance, small & medium businesses account for 80% of job opportunities.
+In Kenya, for instance, small & medium businesses account for 80% of job opportunities according to CNBC Africa.
 Therefore, when these businesses have access to cheaper credit, they can perform well and boost their cash flows.

 Lower interest rates would discourage savings.
 This would hurt banks since their main source of revenue is generated from interest on loans issued.
 A portion of these loans comes from depositor’s savings which if they reduce, banks will have less money to lend.
 Individuals and corporations will borrow more.
 While this could increase spending, there is also the possibility of the money being stored, rather than spent for emergency situations.
 Also, very high levels of debt in economy and in businesses is risky and dangerous.